 Figure 5: EGFR staining with Chromeo 546 secondary antibody.

 Chromeo 546 has been shown to work in several different types of fluorescence microscopy.
-In addition to classical confocal or widefield applications, Chromeo 546 and its Fluorescent Secondary Antibody Conjugates have been tested in super-resolution microscopy.
-For GSDIM (Ground State Depletion with Individual Molecule return) microscopy using the Leica GSD SR microscope, Active Motif’s fluorescent Chromeo 546 dye and conjugated secondary antibodies have been tested and recommended by Leica Microsystems.
+In addition to classical confocal or widefield applications, Chromeo 546 has been tested in super-resolution microscopy.
 The fluorescent properties of Chromeo 546 dye and secondaries meet the specifications required to perform GSDIM microscopy, as shown below by tubulin staining (Figure 6).

 Figure 6: Chromeo 546 antibody conjugates in widefield and GSDIM microscopy.

-The following selected papers cite the use of and/or provide additional information about Chromeo 546:
+The following selected publications cite the use of and/or provide additional information about Chromeo 546:

 - “Set of fluorochromophores in the wavelength range from 450 to 700 nm and suitable for labeling proteins and amino-modified DNA” by Wetzel et al (2003) Journal of Chromatography B 793:83-92.